yahoojapan/k2hdkc_dbaas/usage_trove.md

 - Cluster Name
 This value is used as part of the HOST(`Virtual Machine`) name for the server node of the K2HDKC cluster.
 In the sample above, it is set `mycluster`.
 - Datastore
-The names given to the `Trove guest OS image` such as `k2hdkc - 0.9.30` are listed, so select the one that exists.
+The names given to the K2HDKC Version such as `k2hdkc - 1.0.14` are listed, so select the one that exists.
 - Flavor
 Select a flavor.
-If you are using a trial environment, select `ds1G`.
+If you are using a trial environment, select `ds2G`.
 - Network
 Select `private` for a trial environment.
 - Volume Size
-Set `1` for a trial environment.
+Set `2` for a trial environment.
 - Locality
 Select `None` for a trial environment.
 - ConfigurationGroup
 The `Configuration Group` you created is listed.
-If you have followed the steps so far, select `mycluster_configurationgroup (k2hdkc-0.9.30)`.
+If you have followed the steps so far, select `mycluster_configurationgroup (k2hdkc-1.0.14)`.
 - Number of Instances
 Specifies the number of server nodes in the K2HDKC cluster to boot.
 The default is `3`.